 What is offered to the public are realities where the sense of disorientation dominates, as the attempts to construct definitive interpretations for the images created by Toshio Saeki collapse in the face of the breadth of meanings he weaves into them, by disordering through the unpredictable how we human beings act towards each other in our daily lives.

-Try our 28 day free trial and check out the complete article including more insights (text) and 21 additional macabre images
+Become a Premium member now and check out the extended version of the article including more insights (text) and 21 additional macabre images

 Click HERE for the grotesque erotica of another ero guro legend Suehiro Maruo